 Your body is a highly adaptable vehicle, able to change shape and develop greater levels of coordination, flexibility, speed and strength.
-With training you can become stronger, faster and better at anything you set your mind to…. and at the same time sculpt a beautiful, healthy physique.
+With training you can become stronger, faster and better at anything you set your mind to…. and at the same time sculpt a beautiful balanced body and healthy physique.

-Strength training, yoga and cardiovascular exercise come together to form a fitness trifecta, each benefitting the body while challenging it in very different ways.
-This cross training keeps the body and mind fit, looking sexy and feeling good.
+Strength training, yoga and cardiovascular exercise come together to form a fitness trifecta, each benefiting the body while challenging it in very different ways.
+This balanced body training keeps the body and mind fit, looking sexy and feeling good.

 All three practices have a unique effect on your body and on your health, and while they can all do a little of what the others do it’s nothing compared to their powers combined.

 Here’s a breakdown of the benefits and effects of each:

 Yoga postures and sequences and the breathing techniques that go with them are an ancient exercise and wellness method, wonderful for evening out the muscles on both sides of the body, increasing general flexibility and range of motion and improving posture, core strength and coordination.
 There are also mental and emotional benefits that come from the relaxing breathing techniques and just paying attention to how you feel while you move.

 There are many different types of yoga, ranging from the very mellow to the physically intense, so if you have an open mind and do a little exploring you’ll find one you like if you haven’t already.

 If you are a diehard yogi and you, like I once did, believe that yoga can provide all your strength training and cardio needs, you are partially correct but you also risk limiting your physical potential.